Tuition & Payments – YEAR ROUND PROGRAM

 In the event that you need to cancel lessons, you will be required to provide a 30-day notice (via email) prior to leaving.
 Before you make that decision, please speak with your instructor about your situation.
 I require notice because it takes a lot of time & effort to fill specific time slots.
-Once you provide notice, auto-payments will be cancelled and we will finish the final month of lessons.
+Once you provide notice, auto-payments will be cancelled (30 days from the request date) and we will finish the final batch of lessons.
 There are other alternatives as well…please speak to me about those options.

 Understanding Tuition Costs

 Do you ever wonder where your tuition dollars go?
-Here is some insight on what your fees cover so you can better understand what we provide for you:
+Here is some insight on what your fees cover so you can better understand what I provide for you:

 -Teacher Formal Education & MTNA Certification